rajendradanve/readwise/TESTING.md

 - Background colors adjusted to increase contrast.
 - Aria, Aria-label added to the links

+## ** Important Bugs Solved**

+-   Initially book image was done by file upload.
+    After discussion with mentor and email from tutor team it was implemented by using link.
+-   Was getting error "Got error object of type 'Cursor' has no len() flask" After discussion with tutor and some googling results from Mongodb is converted to list.
+-   MongoDB database gave error "pymongo.errors.WriteError: language override unsupported" to "Polish" langauage.
+After some research and guidance from mentor field name changed from "language" to "lang".

 ## **Known Bugs**

 - In admin profile page button for add category, delete categories, add language and delete language buttons are misaligned for some of the pixel sizes on the medium screen.
 As this is a minor issue, due to time constraints this will be fixed in near future.